CSIS-NLU/Open-Science-101/Group-Projects/Ignoto/README.md

 Descripton:
 Our research study focuses on renowned programming and dataset platforms to determine if they allign with our 4 NASA Principles Open (Data, Code, Results, Source).

+We are utilizing projects from Github and Kaggler to determine if developer have access to extract data or to compile code.

 ## URL Link to Powerpoint: